GoogleChromeLabs/wasi-fs-access/README.md

 ### Want to learn more?

+Read up a blog post about Asyncify: https://web.dev/asyncify/

-Check out my presentation from the [WebAssembly Live!](https://webassembly.live/) here: https://www.slideshare.net/RReverser/asyncifying-webassembly-for-the-modern-web
+Or check out my presentation from the [WebAssembly Live!](https://webassembly.live/) here: https://www.slideshare.net/RReverser/asyncifying-webassembly-for-the-modern-web

 And / or the talk: https://youtu.be/pzIJYAbcbf8?t=82